konveyor/tackle2-hub/hack/tool/README.md

 The export dommand connects to Tackle2 Hub API and dumps relevant resources to local JSON files.
 For credentials/identities resources, their sensitive fields are encrypted with ```encryption_passphase``` from config file.
 Application's bucket data are gathered from API and stored locally as .tar.gz archives.

 **Note: the encryption_passphase needs to be the same when running the import.**

-### Export Tackle 1.2

-Run ```tackle export-tackle1``` to get dump of Tackle 1.2 objects into JSON files in local directory ```./tackle-data```.

-The ```export-tackle1``` command looks into Tackle2 to grab seed resources first, then downloads all resources from Tackle 1.2 API, transforms it to format expected by the Tackle 2 Hub and re-map resources to seeds already existing in destination Tackle2 Hub API.
-The result is serialized and stored into local JSON files.

 ### Import to Tackle 2